 From Kids' Books To Erotica, Tomi Ungerer's 'Far Out' Life

 Children's-book writer Maurice Sendak learned a lot from author and artist Tomi Ungerer.
-In Far Out Isn't Far Enough, a new documentary about Ungerer, Sendak says, "I learned to be braver than I was.
+In Far Out Isn't Far Enough, a documentary about Ungerer, Sendak says, "I learned to be braver than I was.
 I think that's why [ Where The Wild Things Are] was partly Tomi — his energy, his spirit.
 I'm proud of the fact that we helped change the scene in America so that children were dealt with like the intelligent little animals we know they are."

 With a champion in their shared editor, Ursula Nordstrom, Sendak and Ungerer broke the rules of American children's literature in the 1950s and '60s.
 They created stories and illustrations that many adults found too frightening and rebellious for children — but that kids themselves loved.
 Ungerer's series of books about the Mellops, a family of adventurous and resourceful pigs who often found themselves in scary situations, was particularly popular.